livechat/livechat-public-docs/site/content/agent-app-widgets/widget-sdk.md

 ## Put message to textarea

-It appends given message at the end of current conversation input window or into ticket window.
-Agent has to confirm sending this message.
+It appends a given message at the end of the current conversation input window or into the ticket window.
+Agent has to confirm sending the message.

 ```js
 LiveChat.putMessage("Hello!
 This message comes from the App Widget.
 Press enter to send it!");